 Our achievements in fuel management during a financial year are described in the annual Fuel management report.
-The report provides a statewide overview of performance as well information on each of our regions.
+The report provides a statewide overview of fuel management performance as well information on each of our regions.

 An overview of the performance from the first two years is shown in the fact sheets below:

 - Fact sheet – Fuel management report 2013–14 (PDF, 87.7 KB)